Major Groups > Gilled Mushrooms > Pink-Spored > Pluteus > Pluteus granularis

 Description:

-Cap: 2-10 cm; convex becoming broadly convex or flat; densely covered with dark brown granules over a pale brown undersurface; sometimes becoming wrinkled, veined, or nearly reticulate over the center; in age often becoming somewhat smoother and less granulated.
+Cap: 3-6 cm; convex at first, becoming broadly convex or nearly flat; densely covered with dark brown granules over a pale golden brown surface; sometimes becoming wrinkled, veined, or nearly reticulate over the center; in age often becoming somewhat smoother and less granulated; dry; the margin not lined.

-Gills: Free from the stem; close or crowded; whitish at first, becoming pinkish; the edges colored like the faces.
+Gills: Free from the stem; close; whitish at first, becoming pinkish; the edges colored like the faces or very slightly brownish; short-gills frequent.

-Stem: 3-8 cm long; up to 1 cm thick but usually skinnier; more or less equal; whitish or pale brownish beneath darker brown granules arranged in stretched-out zones (especially near the base).
+Stem: 4-7 cm long; 2-5 mm thick; more or less equal above a slightly swollen base; whitish or pale brownish beneath darker brown granules arranged in stretched-out zones (especially near the base); basal mycelium white.

 Spore Print: Pink.